 Make sure to check out websites like Groupon, as they often have discounts to places like this.
 If you have a student ID, many museums offer discounts as well, which is a great way to save money while on vacation!

 This is a good way to learn more about your city, while learning at the same time!

-Our last tips for how to plan a trip in your hometown is to take pictures!
+Our last tips for planning a vacation in your hometown is to take pictures!

-A great way to take pictures on vacation is to use this bluetooth selfie stick tripod!
-It might just be my favorite purchase of all time, and is perfect to taking your own pictures on vacation!
+A great way to take pictures on vacation is to use this Bluetooth selfie stick tripod!
+It might just be my favorite purchase of all time, and is perfect for taking your own pictures on vacation!
 Even if you are traveling solo, you will be able to take your own pictures instead of awkwardly asking someone to take a photo of you!

 Learn more about how to take the best pictures on vacation!

-Thank you for reading how to plan a trip in your hometown!
+Thank you for reading planning a vacation in your hometown!
 What other tips do you have to make a great stay-cation?
 Leave a comment below- we would love to hear from you!